-The sensitivity of the NAV estimate for CAML has been analysed in accordance with changes in the key variables; the price of copper and the discount rate.
+We have analysed the sensitivity of our NAV estimate for CAML in accordance with changes in the key variables: the price of copper and the discount rate.

-Because of its low cost of production, the company could continue to generate free cash flow even at prices 30% below the base case price of US\$6,600/t (long term) as shown in the sensitivity analysis in Figure 5.
+Because of its low cost of production, the company should continue to generate free cashflow even at prices 30% below our Base Case price of US\$6,600/t (long term) as shown in our sensitivity analysis in Figure 5.